InfekmaUni/-University--Tank-Game/README.md

 Created and developed within a time peroid of 3-4months using Dx11, HLSL and visual C++.

+Assignment was to create a 2v2 team-based tank game with obstacles.

 # Features

 Dx11 - hlsl